Robotics Industry Insights

 While the Sensus works-in-progress product is still awaiting FDA clearance, applications like IORT demonstrate another advantage of robotics.
 These types of systems reduce the risk of human exposure to radiation, both for the patient and the healthcare professional.

 Robotic surgery also delivers a level of treatment that is nearly impossible without robots.
 Take the CARLO® system developed for craniomaxillofacial surgery by Swiss-based AOT AG.
 This robot-guided laser bone cutting device uses KUKA’s LBR Med to guide the laser beam to the precise ablation locations.

-CARLO (for Cold Ablation Robot-guided Laser Osteotome) has a CE mark and is used in the European market.
-It does not yet have FDA clearance.
+CARLO (for Cold Ablation Robot-guided Laser Osteotome) does not yet have FDA clearance.
 You can see CARLO in action at 3:40 into this video.

 The robotic laser osteotomy system cuts the jaw bone in a three-dimensional, interlocking tongue-and-groove pattern.
 When taken apart and reassembled, the pieces fit together like a puzzle and hold the jaw in place without a lot of hardware.

 “No surgeon could cut that in three dimensions,” says Ryan.
 “Robots enable treatments that are impossible without them.”

 He says this is the same with pedicle screw insertion for spinal surgery.